wbabik/servers/readme.md

 have access to the shared disk storage.

--   matrix (short term storage) has fast connection to machines - can be found in `/mnt/matrix` - this has 20TB.
+-   matrix (short term storage) has fast connection to machines - can be found in `/mnt/unitymatrix` - this has 80TB.

 -   qnap (long term storage) has slower connection to machines but provides more space - can be found in `/mnt/qnap` - this has 110TB.

-If you are not using some of your files please transfer them there - space is still available.
+If you are not using some of your files please transfer them there.
 Please, remember about compressing your files while storing.
 Example commands for compression of all files in a directory **`tar -cvzf name_of_output_file.tar.gz directory_name`** and for decompression **`tar -xzvf file_to_decompress.tar.gz`**